Everything You’ve Learned About Stance is Wrong!

 From that point on, a big part of progressing as a tennis player is about learning how to make good hits on the ball from less than ideal positions, and sending the ball to where your opponent will be out of position when he gets to it.
 This goes on until, at the highest levels, world-class players are almost constantly moving and making spectacular shots from anything but an ideal stance.

-So stances are used initially to help us isolate and focus on subset of fundamental skills.
-After which, they're left behind.
+So stances are used initially to help us isolate and focus on a subset of fundamental skills.
+After which, they're largely left behind as little more than postures we transition through as we move.

 Where did we go wrong